 The Bottom Line

 Maybe you’re new to investing in vacation rentals.
-Or perhaps you’re a seasoned investor and just want to reduce vacancies and do more to maximize your ROI.
+Or perhaps you’re a seasoned real estate investor and just want to reduce vacancies and do more to maximize your ROI.
 Either way, you’ll need a strong marketing strategy and flexible financing.
-LendingHome offers flexible, quick financing options for seamless investing in rental properties.
+LendingHome offers flexible, quick financing options like hard loans for seamless investing in rental properties.
 With high leverage, low rates and flexible property income requirements, you’re equipped with everything you need to expand your portfolio and maximize your investments.